microsoft/ai-developer/Labs/lab-07.md

 ### Estimated Duration: 60 minutes

-Now it's time to introduce Image generation to the reference application using DALL-E. DALL-E is an artificial intelligence (AI) model that generates images from textual descriptions.
-DALL-E can create images of objects, scenes, and even abstract concepts based on the descriptive text provided to it.
-This capability allows for a wide range of creative possibilities, from illustrating ideas to creating entirely new visual concepts that might not exist in the real world.
+This hands-on lab introduces image generation capabilities to your reference application using DALL·E, an advanced AI model that transforms text into visuals.
+Designed for those new to AI-powered creativity, the lab guides you step-by-step in integrating DALL·E to generate images from descriptive text prompts.
+You will explore how DALL·E can create visuals ranging from realistic objects and scenes to imaginative, abstract concepts—unlocking new possibilities for creative expression and user interaction.
+Complete all prerequisites before starting, as the cloud-based environment enables you to complete the lab remotely.

 ## Objectives
 In this exercise, you will be performing the following tasks: